Skip To Main Content

 Before You Arrive: Tips from the Student Life Office

 I’d like to offer four key ways you can help prepare your son for his transition to Cardigan.
-We can’t wait to get the school year started, and want to set the boys up for success as much as possible.

 Talk About Homesickness

 All boys experience some degree of homesickness.
 As parents and guardians, you likely have a sense of how your son will deal with leaving home.
-You can talk to your son about how he is feeling about being away from home and family for an extended period.
+You can ask your son how he is feeling about being away from home and family for an extended period.
 Discussing coping strategies ahead of time is beneficial as well: staying busy, building relationships, encouraging them that it will get better, and asking for help from dorm parents, the health center, and student leaders.
 If there is anything you think we should know with regards to homesickness based on your conversations, please let your son’s advisor know.

-Limit Screen Time
+Limit Screen Time (and prepare for less of it)

-For many of us, adults and students, this will be the toughest transition, as we have all grown attached to our technology.
+For many of us, adults and students, this is the toughest transition.
 Limiting screen time before arriving at Cardigan may be the best way to help your son prepare for the year ahead.
-We continue to see an increase in social anxiety, more dependence on connection through technology, and less confidence with face-to-face interactions.
-We would argue that there is no better time to be at a middle school without cell phones.
-During our opening days (before they receive their computers), the boys will only have access to the phones in their rooms, which is a huge change.
-Here’s how you can help your son be present and see the Cardigan experience as an opportunity:
+As adolescent screen time increases (with social media in particular) so too does social anxiety, depression, sleep deprivation, attention fragmentation, and related mental health issues.
+We believe there is no better time to be at a middle school without cell phones.

 • Consider making this a family challenge!
 Your son is more likely to participate if everyone else does.